 |S5||Extreme||105||Fewer than 1 per cycle||Data likely unreliable|

-Space radiation storms are not dangerous for people on Earth.
+Solar radiation storms are not dangerous for people on Earth.
 We are protected from these storms by Earth's magnetic field and Earth's atmosphere.
-One effect that we can experience on Earth during strong space radiation storms is an increased risk of people on transpolar flights receiving a higher dose of radiation than normal.
-Transpolar flights sometimes have to be rerouted or cancelled because of these radiation storms.
+One effect that we can experience on Earth during strong solar radiation storms is an increased risk of people on transpolar flights receiving a higher dose of radiation than normal.
+Transpolar flights sometimes have to be rerouted or canceled because of these radiation storms.
 Another effect is that it can cause some communication problems over the polar areas.
 These protons are also a radiation threat to astronauts, in particular during their extra-vehicular activities (space walks).
-Satellites out in space are also vulnerable: these protons degrade solar panel efficiency, onboard electronic circuitry can malfunction and the protons will create noise in star-tracking systems.
+Satellites out in space are also vulnerable: these protons degrade solar panel efficiency, on board electronic circuitry can malfunction and the protons will create noise in star-tracking systems.